Support Your Brain Health – Get Your Copy of My Book,“MIND Diet For Two”

 FAQs

-While making vanilla extract is really easy you may still have some questions about the process, how long it takes, and how best to store it.
+While making vanilla extract is easy you may still have some questions about the process, how long it takes, and how best to store it.
 Here are a few questions I get asked a lot and my answers – based on my experience!

 Should you Split the Vanilla Beans Before Soaking Them?